takuoki/sheetdb/README.md

 By setting Logger, you can customize log output freely.
 If you want to send an alert to Slack, you can use `SlackLogger` in this package.
+Configuration of Logger is package scope.
+Please note that it is not client scope.

 ```go
 sheetdb.SetLogger(sheetdb.NewSlackLogger(